-- Are plans for dissemination of the project's results and outcomes, including barriers encountered and successes achieved, clearly described? - Does the project or do some components of the project lend themselves to scalability/expansion by others in the state?
-If so, does the application describe a plan for doing so?
+• Are plans for dissemination of the project's results and outcomes, including barriers encountered and successes achieved, clearly described?

+• Some programs may have unique resources and may not lend themselves to replication by others.
+If applicable, does the applicant describe a plan for scalability/expansion of all or some components of the project by others in the state?